Bandel (ব্যান্ডেল Byānḍel) is a former Portuguese colony at the Hooghly River, in the Hooghly district of West Bengal.

 Bandel's history can be traced to the heydays of Saptagram (সপ্তগ্রাম Saptagrām) or Satgaon (সাতগাঁও Sātgāno), a major port town in medieval Bengal.
 It is mentioned in various literary works at the time, including Manasāmaṅgal.
 However, the port town lost its significance by the late 16th century and eventually had to be abandoned in the 17th century, because of the silting up of the Saraswati River.
 Despite this, Saptagram has become more relevant in the 21st century due to the presence of an engineering college there.

-In 1580, the captain obtained the emperor's full permission to preach the Catholic faith publicly, and erect churches.
+In 1580, after founding the colony of Hooghly, Portuguese captain Pedro Tavares obtained the full permission from Mughal Emperor Akbar to preach the Catholic faith publicly, and erect churches.
 Thus, the Bandel Church was built in 1599, which is one of the oldest churches in West Bengal.
-In 1629, political disorder struck the city, and the Mughal governor of Bengal expelled the Portuguese.
-The Bandel Church was also burnt down.
+The Mughal governor of Bengal later expelled the Portuguese after a political disorder in 1629, and the Bandel Church was also burnt down.
 A newer church was built over the ruin in 1660 by Gomez de Soto.

 Get in